Frequently Asked Questions

 1. How do I book a tour with Charter North?

-Once you have chosen your preferred Kakadu or Kimberley Tour and tour dates, simply click through to our contact form, we will get back in touch with you asap (normally within 24 hours).
-We will confirm availability, send you our booking form and reply to any tour related questions you might have.
-A 20% deposit will secure your seat with us immediately, with two payment options, either direct bank deposit or credit card (all credit cards incur a 2.6% merchant fee).
+Once you have chosen your preferred Kakadu, Karijini or Kimberley Tour and tour dates, simply click through to our contact form, complete it and submit.
+We will respond to your enquiry as quickly as we can, usually within 48 hours.
+We will confirm availability and reply to any tour related questions you might have.
+Once you have decided to book, we will send you our booking form.
+A 30% deposit payment will secure your booking, with two payment options, either direct bank deposit or credit card (all credit cards incur a 2.65% merchant fee).
+Full tour payment is due 90 days prior to tour departure.

-If you haven’t decided on a specific tour or travel dates yet, or have any questions at all, please don’t hesitate to contact us either by direct phone or email service.
+If you haven’t decided on a specific tour or travel dates yet, or have any questions at all, please don’t hesitate to contact us either by phone or email.
 We will reply to any questions you might have in helping you choose the right tour.

-2. How do I find tour dates for Kimberley and Kakadu Tours?
+2. How do I find tour dates for Kimberley, Kakadu & Karijini Tours?

 Kakadu Tours & Beyond:

-Our Kakadu Tours and Beyond are predominately private tours.
-Therefore, we do not normally advertise tour dates for these tours on our website, except if we have availability on special mixed group programs.
+Our Kakadu Tours and Top End Tours are predominately private tours with flexible departure dates.
+We do not usually advertise specific tour dates for these tours on our website, unless we open up specific dates for mixed group programs.
 Please contact us to arrange your private tour dates.
-If you are an individual traveler wanting to join a mixed group Kakadu Tour or Kakadu & Beyond Tour, please feel free to contact us with your preferred dates, we might still be able to help you.
+If you are an individual traveller wanting to join a mixed group Kakadu Tour or Kakadu & Beyond Tour, please contact us with your preferred dates, we might still be able to help you.

 Please contact us if you cannot find any suitable tour dates on our website, as we may have a number of options available for you to choose from, even if they are not advertised specifically.